 If you want your family to get out in the meadow and have a more active experience, playing some camping games will get everyone moving.
 Kids tend to enjoy flag football, ultimate frisbee, and capture the flag.
 For younger children, try a simple round of Duck Duck Goose around the campfire.
 Focus on activities that require little to no gear or equipment.

 A good hike is great for everyone.
 Whether you're working on a hiking merit badge for Boy Scouts or want to enjoy a great view, this activity is a versatile camping staple.
 Consider taking the family on a three day, two-night camping and hiking excursion for a longer hike.
 A hike in the mountains can be invigorating and it tends to tire out kids.
 A variation on the hiking theme is a nature scavenger hunt.
 Children love a scavenger hunt, and using nature items and digital cameras as things to find can be fun.

 A small map and compass trek can be an engaging family activity.
 If you remember maps and compass skills from scouting days, you can make an easy compass course and see how well the kids can follow directions.
 The US Orienteering Site offers several easy tips and good ideas for creating an orienteering course.

 Geocaching is an adventure game that uses a smartphone app.
 People from around the world create caches (or hiding places) and then place cache coordinates on the internet.
 Other app users visit the caches and sign a guest book or they take an item and leave an item.
 Before your trip, look for caches online near the area where you will be camping to see if there is a cache nearby.
-Then, use your GPS and head off to explore.
+Then, use your smartphone app and head off to explore.